 Jump To Split

-AKA Drop to split
+Drop to split

 The jump to split is an exercise to train the movement into the split position and strengthen the position for receiving jerks.